-This tourist attraction is shaped by the significant erosion of the rocks: a giant rock grandly stands at the center of the curve where a meandering river, ‘Seymareh’, flows.
-Climb for a while and you get a picture-postcard view of this natural wonder.
+The significant erosion of the rocks shapes this tourist attraction: a giant rock grandly stands at the center of the curve where a meandering river, ‘Seymareh,’ flows.
+Climb for a while, and you get a picture-postcard view of this natural wonder.

 Other Spectacular Waterfalls: Nozhian is Lorestan’s highest waterfall.
-After hiking a gorgeous winding path in Nozhian forest park, you are rewarded with the great scenery of the falls and its surroundings.
-Take a 10-minute walk from Nozhian towards the next beautiful fall, ‘Wark’.
+After hiking a gorgeous winding path in Nozhian forest park, you are rewarded with the fabulous scenery of the falls and its surroundings.
+Take a 10-minute walk from Nozhian towards the next beautiful fall, ‘Wark.’
 By the way, many medicinal plants grow in the surrounding forest.

 Gahar Lake: For the ultimate escape into a lovely day, Gahar Lake is where you should head to.
-This clear, freshwater lake is encircled with pastures and fields of awesome wildlife and rich flora.
+This bright, freshwater lake is encircled with pastures and fields of impressive wildlife and abundant flora.
 Stretch out by the lakeside, relax, and even go for a dip in shallower depths of the lake.